akamy-rent/akamy-rent.github.io/index.md

 <h3 id='blockchain-dev-guide'>Smart Contract Development</h3>

 This portion explains how to AkaMy interacts with the Python compilation server and the Ganache simulated blockchain.
 This assumes that the reader has access to their own server to run the Python compilation server.
 In the following text, `PYTHON_SERVER_IP` and `PYTHON_SERVER_USER` are used to represent the IP address and user of said server.

-#### Initialize app
+- Developers can change the code of the python server in `/app/py-compile-server/test_server.py`

+<h4 id='initialize'>Initialize the app</h4>
-Start the app as normal `meteor npm run start`
+Start the app with the port number reserved for the Ganache test network `GANACHE_URL=http://localhost:PORTNUMBER meteor npm start`
+- Here's an example with the port being reserved for 8545 `GANACHE_URL=http://localhost:8545 meteor npm start`

-#### Initialize insecure version of Chrome
+#### Initialize chrome

 ## Warning: Only use the insecure version of Chrome to run the AkaMy-Rent app.
 Using the insecure version of Chrome on other websites may lead to security breaches.
+`open -n -a /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --args --user-data-dir="/tmp/chrome_dev_test" --disable-web-security`

+For blockchain interaction and use of the python compile server, developers must use an insecure chrome instance.
-As of M2 we currently do not have a workaround for the bug below other than opening an insecure Chrome instance:
+We currently do not have a workaround for the bug below other than opening an insecure Chrome instance, this is due to the fact that Google Chrome doesn't allow APIs to interact with other websites or addresses.

 ![xcors](./docs/smartContractTesting/XCORS.png)

-In AkaMy-Rents's current state you must initialize an insecure version of Chrome:
-`open -n -a /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --args --user-data-dir="/tmp/chrome_dev_test" --disable-web-security`.

 #### Stage 1 complete: Application started
 ![stage-1](./docs/smartContractTesting/startApp.jpg)